 The Radisson Blu Hotel, Nice has been certified with the Green Key ecolabel since 2007.
-Green Key is a worldwide ecolabel awarded to leisure organisations such as hotels, campsites, and conference and holiday centres for an exceptional commitment to sustainability.
+Green Key is a worldwide ecolabel awarded to leisure organizations such as hotels, campsites, and conference and holiday centers for an exceptional commitment to sustainability.

 In 2010, the Radisson Blu Hotel, Nice pledged to support cultural, ethnic and social differences by signing the Diversity Charter.
 The charter's purpose is to promote equality, prevent discrimination and raise awareness of diversity issues among staff and guests.

 This hotel's RB activities and achievements include:

 The hotel follows the “reduce/reuse/recycle” rule to cut waste.